-2023/24 Actual 2023/24 with Proposed extension to the Te Kuiti Urban Rating Area 2024/25 with Proposed extension to the Te Kuiti Urban Rating area plus increased budget Te Kuiti Residential (CV \$385,000) \$298 \$290 \$500 Te Kuiti Commercial (CV \$750,000) \$409 \$394 \$797 Rural Property \$9 \$9 \$20
+2023/24 Actual 2023/24 with proposed extension to the Te Kūiti Urban Rating Area 2024/25 with proposed extension to the Te Kūiti Urban Rating Area plus increased budget Te Kūiti Residential (CV \$385,000) \$298 \$290 \$500 Te Kūiti Commercial (CV \$750,000) \$409 \$394 \$797 Rural Property \$9 \$9 \$20

-Introduce a differential on the District Roading Rate
+Introduce a targeted or differential rate on the District Roading Rate

-We have x hectares of forestry that bring employment to our district and product for our mills, however our local roads are significantly damaged when forestry properties harvest and transport their logs.
+We have 19,180 hectares of forestry that brings employment to our district and product for our mills, however our local roads are significantly damaged when forestry properties harvest and transport their logs.

-The capital value (CV) of forestry properties does not reflect the true value of the property as it doesn't include the value of the trees..
-This results in a much lower CV compared to a pastoral or dairy property of the same size, which means forestry properties are charged much lower roading rates than other rural properties, despite the far greater damage the activity has on our roads.
+The capital value (CV) of forestry properties does not reflect the true value of the property as it doesn't include the value of the trees.
+This results in a much lower CV compared to a pastoral or dair property of the same size, which means forestry properties are charged much lower roading rates than other rural properties, despite the far greater damage the activity has on our roads.